open-telemetry/opentelemetry-specification/specification/context.md

 `Context` object.

-A `Context` MUST be immutable, and its write operations MUST result in the creation of a new `Context` cointaining the original values and the specified values updated.
+A `Context` MUST be immutable, and its write operations MUST result in the creation of a new `Context` containing the original values and the specified values updated.

 Languages are expected to use the single, widely used `Context` implementation